marshallrichards/turbodrone/README.md

 Also working on adding support for more drones from [Amazon's best-selling drone list](https://www.amazon.com/best-selling-drones/s?k=best+selling+drones).

-## Development
+## Contribute
-To follow along with development, download the [Hiturbo APK](https://play.google.com/store/apps/details?id=com.vison.macrochip.hiturbo.fpv&hl=en_US) from a mirror site and decompile to java files with [jadx](https://github.com/skylot/jadx).
+To contribute a new "toy" drone, download the APK the drone uses on a mirror site and start reverse engineering it by decompiling to java files with [jadx](https://github.com/skylot/jadx).
-From there, explore the java files like `HyControlConsumer.java` and `UDPHeartbeat.java` to understand the implemenetation of the protocols.
+From there, look for entry points into the app like `MainActivity` or `BaseApplication` and look for port usage or protocol usage explicitly mentioned like TCP or UDP.
-Additionally, Wireshark is your friend for understanding the raw data packets being sent and received.
-Watch this [video](https://x.com/marshallrichrds/status/1923165437698670818) for an overview into the reverse engineering process used.
+Additionally, Wireshark is your friend for understanding the raw data packets being sent and received by the app.
+Watch this [video](https://x.com/marshallrichrds/status/1923165437698670818) for an overview into the reverse engineering process used for adding support for the first drone.

+Once you have the protocols for RC and video figured out, make a small test program and add it to `experimental` directory at that point if you'd like.
+After that, you can work on an implementation that is compatible with the existing back-end architecture; examples of this are the s2x and wifi_uav reverse-engineered implementations.

 ## Experimental Support